 Testosterone (By injection)

-Treats low testosterone levels.
+Treats low or no testosterone levels.
 Also treats breast cancer in women and delayed puberty in male teenagers.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-You should not receive it if you had an allergic reaction to testosterone, benzyl benzoate, or refined castor oil.
-A man should not receive this medicine if he has breast cancer or prostate cancer.
+You should not receive it if you had an allergic reaction to testosterone, benzyl benzoate, refined castor oil, or sesame oil.
+A man should not receive this medicine if he has breast cancer, prostate cancer, or age-related hypogonadism.
 A woman should not receive this medicine if she is pregnant or breastfeeding.

 How to Use This Medicine:

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given as a shot into one of your muscles.
-It is usually given in the buttocks.
+This medicine is given as a shot into a muscle in the buttocks.
+Xyosted is given as a shot under your skin in the stomach area.

 - A nurse or other health provider will give you this medicine.